Oskar1818/LNU-IOT/README.md

 #### Breadboard
 The breadboard is used in combination with jumper wires to connect the different components together without having to solder.
-The breadboard has small holes which hold the wires in place and electrically connect them inside the board.
+The breadboard has small holes that hold the wires in place and electrically connect them inside the board.

 <img src="https://github.com/Oskar1818/LNU-IOT/assets/70581204/8f0753d2-d404-472d-8da4-193f6335470f" alt="bread" width="600"/>

 ### Computer setup
-I went the recommended path on the road map and used visual studio code as my IDE, the benefit being that i can use the Pymakr plugin to upload (flash) the code to the pico.
-The steps i took to setup the development enviroment followed the provided guide from the road map.
+I went the recommended path on the road map and used visual studio code as my IDE, the benefit being that I can use the Pymakr plugin to upload (flash) the code to the PICO.
+The steps I took to setup the development environment followed the provided guide from the road map.
 But the general steps were:
-1. download and install node.js
+1. Download and install node.js
-2. download and install vs code
+2. Download and install vs code
-3. install the pymakr plugin from the vs code store
+3. Install the pymakr plugin from the vs code store

-the complete steps can be fond here: https://hackmd.io/@lnu-iot/rkiTJj8O9
+the complete steps can be found here: https://hackmd.io/@lnu-iot/rkiTJj8O9

 ### Putting everything together
-In the images bellow you can see exactly how everything is connected.
-I created a circuit diagram in Wokwi, unfortunatly it only had the DHT22 sensor, so i had to use it instead in the diagram.
-If we ignore the It's right most pin, the connection is identical to the DHT11.
+In the images below, you can see exactly how everything is connected.
+I created a circuit diagram in Wokwi, unfortunately it only had the DHT22 sensor, so I had to use it instead in the diagram.
+If we ignore It's rightmost pin, the connection is identical to the DHT11.

-Looking at the pin schematic of the Pico, we can see that the **red** jumper wire is connected to ground on the picos 38:th pin, which is then connected to the DHT11's right most pin.
+Looking at the pin schematic of the Pico, we can see that the **red** jumper wire is connected to ground on the picos 38:th pin, which is then connected to the DHT11's rightmost pin.

-The **oragne** wire is connected to pin 36, which is the 3v pin.
+The **orange** wire is connected to pin 36, which is the 3V pin.
 That is then connected to the middle pin of the sensor.

-Lastly, the **yellow** wire is connected to the 32:nd pin on the pico, which is GP27 where the data is read.
+Lastly, the **yellow** wire is connected to the 32:nd pin on the PICO, which is GP27 where the data is read.

 <img src="https://github.com/Oskar1818/LNU-IOT/assets/70581204/39cec65e-60f5-40db-9d0d-e278a689c2c9" alt="bread" width="600"/>

 <img src="https://github.com/Oskar1818/LNU-IOT/assets/70581204/0285446b-20b6-4189-b72b-8ea22c29a27b" alt="bread" width="600"/>

 ### Platform
-I used Ubidots because it was easiest to setup without having to self host anything.
-Its very convinient to have everything in the cloud, and Ubidots STEM plan is very generous.
-It allows you to upload around 4000 data points per 24h which is more than 2 a minute which was more than enough for my application.
-The only downside is that they only allow you to retain your data for 1 month, so that's something that would need to be improved to scale the project to a more permenant solution.
-A way to solve that could be to self host a database.
+I used Ubidots because it was the easiest to set up without having to self-host anything.
+It's very convenient to have everything in the cloud, and Ubidots STEM plan is very generous.
+It allows you to upload around 4000 data points per 24 hours, which is more than 2 per minute, which was more than enough for my application.
+The only downside is that they only allow you to retain your data for 1 month, so that's something that would need to be improved to scale the project to a more permanent solution.
+A way to solve that could be to self-host a database.

 ### The code

-Import core functions of your code here, and don't forget to explain what you have done!
-Do not put too much code here, focus on the core functionalities.
-Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
-Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.

 I used the code from the road map on connecting to Ubidots using HTTP requests on REST API to setup the wifi and http requests https://hackmd.io/@lnu-iot/r1k63jjwo.

 The intresting parts of the code are essentially only configuring some constants: